People Justify Their Actions In Their "Am I The Jerk?" Stories

 “Honestly, NTJ.
 Before everyone jumps on me, here are the reasons why:

-He just moved in and is already making demands.
 It’s not even his culture to start with.
 He should have the decency to offer to buy people house slippers if they don’t have any or want to go barefoot.
 He expects everyone else to help deep clean the floor, even though he’s the one upset about it.
 OP pointed out that house slippers and bare feet won’t help much and likely get ruined or dirty with the floor the way it is already anyway.

 Wood floors really suck to maintain, even if you clean them constantly if they already have condition issues.
 This guy is already blocking a narrow entryway with all his shoes alone anyway, so where is everyone else’s supposed to go?
 He dumped his complaints and demands on op without letting everyone else know himself.
+He could at least make his demands known to everyone instead of putting the burden on OP to face.

 I get it likely cleaner, but it’s unreasonable to make demands and behave like this guy is, especially when he’s only one of six or seven people.
 Some people also may have comfort issues or other concerns with taking off their shoes like that, especially if the floors are that bad, so he should at least ask politely.” poetniknowit9879